 “I think I was able to succeed because I had a strong academic profile, and my prior coursework at Creighton provided me with a well-balanced skill set for the position,” she says.

 In addition to double majoring in financial technology and business intelligence and analytics (BIA), Baudendistel also completed a minor in Francophone Studies, which delves into the French culture through such topics as literature and history.

 She gravitated toward business education as a high school student because it afforded her the chance to study content different from secondary education curriculum.
 She says she chose BIA because “our world is constantly changing and advancing in terms of technology.”
 She wanted to be in a field at the forefront of these changes.
 Coursework in systems design and analysis, programming and consulting interested her, and Creighton was one of the few Midwestern universities that offered a degree in BIA.

 FinTech was a natural complement to BIA and expanded her knowledge on machine learning and blockchain, market performance and the ways progressing technology is a traditional finance industry disruptor.

 And why Francophone Studies?
 Its pursuit is more than an academic reprieve from numbers and codes.
-Baudendistel’s minor feeds an interest of hers but also strengthens knowledge of and exposure to a different culture, which, in today’s global economy, can bolster a career.
+Baudendistel’s minor fed an interest of hers but also strengthened her knowledge of and exposure to a different culture, which, in today’s global economy, can bolster a career.